arbenson/ScHoLP-Tutorial/README.md

 end
 ```

 For reproducing the figure, we have pre-computed the distributions in the files `output/simplex-size-dists/*-simplex-size-dist.mat`.
-The following produces the plot and saves it in simplex-size-dist.pdf.
+The following produces the simplex size distribution plot and saves it to `simplex-size-dist.pdf`.

 ```julia
 include("paper_plots.jl")